Table Mountain National Park Marine Protected Area: Slipways and harbours in the MPA

+These facilities support activities inside and outside the MPA, such as commercial and recreational fishing, recreational diving, boat based whale and shark watching, sea kayaking, sailing, and snorkelling with seals.

 Activities requiring a permit

 Fishing

 Fishing is allowed in the controlled zone of the MPA subject to permits, regulations, catch limits and seasons set by the Department of Agriculture, Forestry and Fisheries.
 However, it remains a contentious issue in the area.
 Subsistence fishers are prohibited from fishing in no-take zones and do not have the boats or technology necessary to safely travel past the no-take zone.
 For places where they are allowed to fish, they often have to apply for expensive permits.
 In addition, for those subsistence fishers that are illiterate, they must hire a literate third-party to fill out the application for them.
 Finally, it is often difficult for these subsistence fishers to prove they have the start-up capital or private boat needed to obtain a permit.

 Tension commonly exists between subsistence fishers and commercial fishers who are allowed to harvest rock lobster to measure the ecological growth rate of the species.
 This opportunity is not offered to subsistence fishers because they do not have the necessary gear.

 Other activities requiring permits include recreational scuba diving.